RamiAbudamous/RasPi-Display/README.md

 Create a folder called `data` in the root with 2 files named `client.txt` and `locations.txt`.

-`client.txt` has 4 lines, the spotify client ID, the spotify client secret, the redirect URI (try `http://localhost:8888/callback`), and the spotify username.
-Get the spotify username by clicking your icon in the top right of the web app and going to account -> edit-profile.
+`client.txt` has 4 lines, the Spotify client ID, the Spotify client secret, the redirect URI (try `http://localhost:8888/callback`), and the Spotify username.
+Get the Spotify username by clicking your icon in the top right of the web app and going to account -> edit-profile.
 It should be a 28 digit random string.

 `locations.txt` takes 3 lines per location.
 The location name, the latitude coordinates, and the longitude coordinates.
 I rounded the coordinates to 5 digits, but you can be more or less specific if you'd like.